 Aptitude tests are important for interviews because they allow for data-driven assessment of suitability, rather than relying on the human factor.

 Many employers use aptitude tests early in the recruitment process – usually after a basic paper sift of application forms and CVs, but before the interview.
-This timing is one of the most important features of testing, as it allows candidates to demonstrate their suitability through competency, and ensures that only applicants who have the necessary abilities to be successful are taken through to interview.
+This timing is one of the most important features of testing, as it allows candidates to demonstrate their suitability and ensures that only applicants who have the necessary abilities to be successful are taken through to interview.

 Benefits of aptitude tests for interviews